19. Juni 2026 Johannes Wolters

 I have seen your film, I would disagree.

-Hisko Hulsing: Okay, thank you.
-But the like, telling a story with purely images and music, it can be so powerful, especially with animation.
-You can do with live action in a way.
-Like my film Junkyard , you could tell that with an actor.
+Hisko Hulsing: Haha, okay, thank you.
+But telling a story with purely images and music, it can be so powerful, especially with animation.
+You can also do it with live action.
+Like my film Junkyard , I could have told that story actors,maybe….
 But I just enjoy those old Fleischer and Disney films the most where everything has a soul, everything is moving.
 You can watch them over and over again.
 Or a film like „Father and Daughter“ from Michael Dudok-De Wit.
 That is one of my favorites, because it is a story but there is no real, very logical flow to it.
 So you can watch it over and over again, because every time you see it, you see different things.
 And that is what I like about, about animation the most.
+Telling the unspeakable.
 But you were asking something different.

 What was the next step after having finished the storyboard and the animatic?

-Hisko Hulsing: The next step was like, usually, the process is, well, I don’t have to explain it to you.
+Hisko Hulsing: Usually, the process is, well, I don’t have to explain it to you.
 You know: the backgrounds are separate from the characters, of course.
-And so, for my films, for „Junkyard“, and „Seventeen“, and all those films, I made hundreds and hundreds of beautiful paintings (for the backgrounds).
+And so, for my films, for „Junkyard“, „Seventeen“, and all those films, I made hundreds and hundreds of beautiful paintings as backgrounds.
 I like them.
-But the subject (the character) is of course always missing, it’s always like an empty decor.
+But the subject (the character) is always missing, it’s always like an empty decor.
 And I got fed up with it.
 I know that my paintings are good, but they will always be seen as background paintings, which is kind of a shame.
 So I thought, let’s just turn it around.
 Let’s just paint the whole scene.
-So I started painting with the characters in them.
+So I started painting them with the characters in them.
 Every shot started with a painting like that.
-That’s not completely true, because later last year, I had to hurry up a little bit.
-And I started doing them without the characters, but like, like half of them or something are with the characters in them.
 But I didn’t have any idea how to approach it afterwards.
-It was just like, it’s a bold move.
+It was a bold move.
 In a way, I was like, okay, I want it to look like this.
 I don’t know how, but I’m going to find out.
 And then we did a test with projection mapping with Polder Animation, which I was pretty happy with in 2017.

 2017?
 You are a very patient man.

 Hisko Hulsing: The test was okay, but it would be very expensive.
 So it was not possible this way.
-Then I did Undone, two whole seasons.
-And then after that, I got UTA represents me.
+Then I did Undone, two whole seasons and the animated episode of the Sandman.
+And then after that, UTA started representing me.
 It’s the biggest talent agency in LA.
 And they connected me with Netflix, Amazon, Sony, Blur Studios, all those big studios.
 I couldn’t imagine myself going back to making a short film.
-At that time, I thought I was a big man.

-And so I pitched it as an anthology – as a part of an anthology, a Fantasia like anthology, but Fantasia for adults.
-So once I started talking about that, some of them got really enthusiastic.
+And so I pitched it as an anthology – as a part of an anthology, a Fantasia-like anthology, , Fantasia for adults.
+So once I started talking about that, some of the studio’s got really enthusiastic.
 I remember, there was this woman from Netflix and there and she said, „Do you want to do Fantasia?
 Look behind me“.
 And there was actually a poster of Fantasia hanging behind her.
-And then when I would show the clip, I saw their corners of their mouth go down, like, „Oh, this is not what we want to do“, you know.
+But when I showed the moving storyboard, I saw the corners of her mouth go down, like, „Oh, this is not what we want to do“, you know.
 I mean, they didn’t see the commercial potential in it.
 So nobody wanted to do it.
 I thought well, I then I have to do this short myself again, which saved the project.
-Because if I would have done it as one part in an anthology, it would never had this quality.
-Because now I was forced to, I mean, I’m involved in every detail of the film, you know, so really every drawing goes through my hands to retouch it.
+I I would have done it as one part in an anthology, it would never had this quality.
+Because now I was forced to be involved in every detail of the film, you know, so really every drawing goes through my hands to retouch it.
 And I’m briefing people in a very detailed way.
 So I could make this film as a short film director, which makes it much better when than when I would have been just some kind of supervisor on the project.
-So there were four countries involved, Netherlands, Belgium, France and Hungary.
-And even a studio in Africa that was working together with a friend, Gao Shan.
+There were four countries involved, Netherlands, Belgium, France and Hungary.
+And even a studio in Africa that was working together with Autour de Minuit, Gao Shan Pictures.
 And so I would have these weekly zoom calls, briefings where we would discuss every shot.
 And the starting point for every shot was either the storyboard and the live action recordings that I did, or the painting, depending if the painting was finished or not.
 So what I’m saying is that this film was helped very much by the fact that it’s a short film.
 The problem with short films is that there’s never enough money.
-So I always end up with depth.
+So I always end up in debt.
 That’s just part of the game when you make short films.
 But yeah, it’s worth it.
 I think, I hope.

 Are you able or allowed to tell me a little bit about the budget?
 Of course, you can’t be paid for all your time, which you put in as it seems to be a passion project.

 Hisko Hulsing: The budget?
 I can tell you.
 One of the biggest passion projects I was ever able to lay my eyes on.
-In the end, you had to pay people for making it.
+In the end, of course we had to pay people for making it.
 So there were four producers.
 And I can tell you this.
 The total budget was 470,000 Euros.
 That is a lot of money.

 Really?
 Only?
 470,000.